saltyorg/docs/docs/sandbox/apps/plex_auto_languages.md

 ## What is it?

-[plex_auto_languages](https://github.com/RemiRigal/Plex-Auto-Languages){: target=_blank rel="noopener noreferrer" } auto-updates the language of your Plex TV Show episodes based on the current language you are using without messing with your existing language preferences.
+[plex_auto_languages](https://github.com/RemiRigal/Plex-Auto-Languages) auto-updates the language of your Plex TV Show episodes based on the current language you are using without messing with your existing language preferences.

 You